Jacob-Griffin/TelephonePictionaryStencilVue/README.md

 All other folders are boilerplate and project setup for the turborepo

 ## Current State
 The app loads right into one the input tools, determined by the round prop on `<tp-input-zone>`.
-Only the canvas is styled using *some* tailwind.
+Only the stencil package is styled.
 Event model for canvas actions and grabbing the submitted input are in place.